hail-lang/hail-old/README.md

 - [Goals](#goals)

 # The Language
-Hail is a low-level, type safe programming language.
+Hail is a low-level, type-safe programming language.
 By default, Hail doesn't manage memory.

 It's designed to compete with other lower-level languages, such as C/C++, Jai, Odin, Rust and Zig.